loftusa/onramp/Receiving-files-from-collaborators.md

  4. Add a line like `'signify' => '$2y$10$w7sCk7pEdWujLPKex2cXwof9e41llRG1T8cfabw9QcFX55CarTcae'` to the users array.

 Like `.htaccess` passwords, the passwords here are not supersecure, but enough for sharing of proprietary data that you just want to keep off the public internet.

+Once the account is set up, the files will show up in subdirectories for the username, like `/share/projects/baulab/files/signify`